vk6mo/EasyPalHelper/README.md

 * NI LabVIEW Runtime 2024 Q3 (can be installed with EPH using the applicable installer)

 ### Installation and Setup
+You can download the installation files from [here](https://github.com/vk6mo/EasyPalHelper/releases)

 See the separate file "Setup.md" for details instructions on how to install and setup.
 Or you can click [here](https://github.com/vk6mo/EasyPalHelper/blob/main/Setup.md)

 Some parameters provide more information if you 'hover' over them using your mouse.
 This has been done where it was thought additional information would be helpful.